 Synonyms and other taxonomic changes

-Schistocerca venusta Scudder, 1846, 'The Orthopteran Genus Schistocerca', Proceedings of the American Academy of Arts and Sciences 34(17): 467-8
+Schistocerca venusta Scudder, 1899, 'The Orthopteran Genus Schistocerca', Proceedings of the American Academy of Arts and Sciences 34(17): 467-8.
+Type locality: designated by Rehn & Hebard (1912) as Indio, California.

 Identification

 May key out to either Schistocerca shoshone (if without dark dots on abdomen) or S. lineata (if with dark dots on abdomen), but most like typical S. lineata in appearance.
 Green, usually fairly dark on top, lighter on sides, occasionally somewhat yellowish or brownish, with (always?) a bold yellow stripe down the back, yellowish dots on pronotum, and often with one (rarely two) yellow spots on sides behind pronotum.
-Eyes usually dark dull bluish to dark gray (rich blue in S. shoshone).
-Tegmina plain, usually olive or brownish, and usually darker than rest of body.
-Hind tibiae red (to blackish red or purplish).
+Eyes usually dark dull bluish to dark gray (usually rich blue in S. shoshone).
+Tegmina plain (without spots), usually olive or brownish, and often somewhat darker than rest of body.
+Hind tibiae red (occasionally to blackish red or purplish).

-These are very similar to "typical" S. lineata from east of the Rockies, but that is usually a somewhat larger stockier insect of sandy and riparian habitats eastward from the Rockies on the Great Plains and in the tall-grass prairie regions.
-Typical S. lineata is generally of a brownish shade, but green individuals from riparian areas on the Great Plains look very like the western "venusta" in all details (except they tend to be larger and usually lack the yellow spot on the side of the thorax that this type often shows).
+These are very similar to "typical" S. lineata from east of the Rockies, but that is usually a somewhat larger stockier insect of sandy and riparian habitats on the Great Plains and in the tall-grass prairie regions.
+Typical S. lineata is generally of a brownish shade, but green individuals from riparian areas on the Great Plains look very like the western "venusta" in all details (except they tend to be larger, more often lack the large yellow spot on the sides of the thorax, and dark bars often show on top of the hind femur).

-S. albolineata is usually (not always) more brownish, with (usually) more than one contrasting yellow (or white) marking on the sides, and with the hind femora boldly marked with dark (plain or nearly so in both S. shoshone and S. lineata/venusta
+S. albolineata is usually (not always) more brownish or nearly black, with (usually) more than one contrasting yellow (or white) marking on the sides, and with the hind femora boldly marked with dark (plain or nearly so in both S. shoshone and S. lineata/venusta).

 Range

 U.S. west from Rockies, from Oregon and Idaho into Arizona, New Mexico, and perhaps west Texas and northern Mexico.
-Also along east base of Rockies in Colorado and New Mexico.
+Also along east base of Rockies in Colorado, New Mexico, and probably southernmost Wyoming.

-The following is taken from Scudder's original description of Schistocerca venusta:
+The following localities and quote are taken from Scudder's original 1899 description of Schistocerca venusta:

 Oregon - Grant's Pass